DisyInformationssysteme/cadenza-analytics-python/DEVELOPMENT.md

 We use [Pylint](https://github.com/pylint-dev/pylint) for code quality.
 Key style rules:

 - **Line length**: 120 characters maximum
-- **Docstrings**: While not required (disabled in pylint), they are welcome and used for API reference doc generation
+- **Docstrings**: While not required (disabled in pylint), they are welcome and used for API reference doc generation.
+We use [NumPy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).
 - **Type hints**: Encouraged for public APIs, optional for internal code

 Globally disabled rules are configured in [.pylintrc](.pylintrc).
 For local suppressions, use: